sri-arjuna/SWARM/docs/contribute/SYNTAX.md

 * All functions returing a string to work with, must start with _swarm.str._
 * All functions that aim to replace a coreutil, must start with _swarm.util._
 * All functions that return a list, must start with _swarm.list._
+* Functions that start with _swarm.print._ are NOT shown to endusers (./runtime help) (manpage is to be shown however)

 Lists
 =====